ibm-cloud-docs/BlockStorage/mounting-windows.md

 Before you begin, make sure that the host that is to access the {{site.data.keyword.blockstorageshort}} volume is authorized.
 For more information, see [Authorizing the host in the console](/docs/BlockStorage?topic=BlockStorage-managingstorage&interface=ui#authhostUI){: ui}[Authorizing the host from the CLI](/docs/BlockStorage?topic=BlockStorage-managingstorage&interface=cli#authhostCLI){: cli}[Authorizing the host with Terraform](/docs/BlockStorage?topic=BlockStorage-managingstorage&interface=terraform#authhostTerraform){: terraform}.
 {: requirement}

-The prerequisites on the iSCSI client include:
+The following activities are prerequisites on the iSCSI client:
 - Installation of Multipath-IO services
 - Setting the iSCSI initiator service to start automatically
 - Enabling support for multipath MPIO to iSCSI